surya4682/pqc-dilithium-demo/README.md

 A simple, working demo of post-quantum digital signatures using [Dilithium2](https://csrc.nist.gov/Projects/post-quantum-cryptography) from the [Open Quantum Safe](https://openquantumsafe.org/) project.
 Built with Python and Docker.

-> Created by Surya — so you don’t have to go through the painful setup I did.
-This one **just works**.

 ---

 ## 🚀 What This Project Does